shi-gg/witchsky.app/README.md

 - Toggle go.bsky.app link proxying for analytics
 - Toggle to see skeets in quotes through blocks and detachments
+- Toggle for buttons to show original fedi posts and in PDSls
 - Toggle to trust your own preferred verifiers (and to operate as one yourself)
+- Toggle to change Constellation instance for custom features
 - Toggle to disable the default app labeler(s)

 #### Tweaks